-The way that the program tests the parameters it is passed from the JCL depends on the language in which the program is written; for more information, see Language-dependent design considerations
+The way that the program tests the parameters it is passed from the JCL depends on the language in which the program is written; for more information, see "Language-dependent design considerations" on page 472.

 - 2. Connect to the queue manager using the MQCONN call.
 If this call is not successful, print the completion and reason codes, close the print data set, and stop processing. - 3.
 Open the queue using the MQOPEN call with the MQOO_BROWSE option.
 On input to this call, the program uses the connection handle returned in step 2.
 For the object descriptor structure (MQOD), it uses the default values for all the fields except the queue name (which was passed in step 1).
 If this call is not successful, print the completion and reason codes, close the print data set, and stop processing. - 4.
-Browse the first message on the gueue, using the MOGET call.
-On input to this call, the program specifies: - \circ The connection and queue handles from steps 2 and 3 - An MQMD structure with all fields set to their initial values - Two options: - MQGMO_BROWSE_FIRST - MQGMO_ACCEPT_TRUNCATED_MSG - A buffer of size 80 bytes to hold the data copied from the message

->The MQGMO_ACCEPT_TRUNCATED_MSG option allows the call to complete even if the message is longer than the 80-byte buffer specified in the call.
-If the message is longer than the buffer, the message is truncated to fit the buffer, and the completion and reason codes are set to show this.
-The sample was designed so that messages are truncated to 80 characters to make the report easy to read.
+Browse the first message on the queue, using the MQGET call.
+On input to this call, the program specifies: - The connection and queue handles from steps 2 and 3 - An MQMD structure with all fields set to their initial values - Two options: - MQGMO_BROWSE_FIRST - MQGMO_ACCEPT_TRUNCATED_MSG - A buffer of size 80 bytes to hold the data copied from the message message is longer than the buffer, the message is truncated to fit the buffer, and the completion and reason codes are set to show this.
+The sample was designed so that messages are truncated to 80 characters simply to make the report easy to read.
 The buffer size is set by a DEFINE statement, so you can easily change it if you want to.